-Requires Windows XP, Vista, 7 or 8.
-Will also run under Windows Server 2003 onwards.
+Requires Windows XP, Vista or 7.
+Will also run under Windows Terminal Server.
 Will not run on Apple systems unless Windows is also installed.

 Insert the CD, wait a few seconds and PT-Mapper Pro will automatically start to install, then follow the on-screen instructions.
 A short-cut icon will automatically be placed on your Desktop.